 Size and shape

 Design your login button to be as fast and easy to recognize and tap as possible.
 On a mobile device, this means close to the thumb and large enough to tap easily.
 It’s simplistic but true; larger buttons convert better than small buttons.

-Use the correct Facebook logo from the official Facebook Brand Guidelines Facebook Brand Guidelines.
-The Facebook logo is available in various sizes for button scaling purposes, but the proportions and typography style must stay consistent.
+Use the correct “f” logo from the Facebook Brand Resource Center.
+The “f” logo is available in various sizes for button scaling purposes, but the proportions and typography style must stay consistent.

-Don’t use old logos or custom variations.
-That can give the impression that your app is dated, or worse, untrustworthy.
+Don't use any other logo, an outdated version or custom variations that can give the impression that your app is dated or untrustworthy

 We’ve found that including messaging next to your Login button can further increase conversion rates.